entando/entando-pipelines/doc/about-epic-branches.md

 # BRIEF

-Epic branches are long running feature branches that work like main branches but for a topic that can't be exausted in a single topic branch/PR.
-Since they work in the same way, developers also operate on it with the usual workflow but by using the epic branch as base branch, instead of the main one.
+Epic branches are long running feature that can't be completed in a single big interaction.
+They behaves like main branches with the diffecence that they are eventually terminated and merged back to their base.
+Developers in fact operate on them with the usual PR workflow, but by using the epic branch as base branch, instead of the main one.

 # THE SHAPE OR AN EPIC BRANCH